Fraunhofer Institute for Solar Energy Systems: Applied optics and functional surfaces

+Electrical energy storage

 Only grid energy storage can guarantee a successful energy and mobility transition.
 High-performance batteries are therefore essential, especially for smart grids, to ensure grid stability.
 Furthermore, new electrical storage technologies ensure possibilities to deal with the increasing demand of mobile devices.
 However, all these goals require a sustainable circular economy, as specified by the European Battery Regulation.
 The department focuses on digitization as relevant topic too.
 Digitization is important regarding the areas of production, the use phase, and end-of-life (EOL).
 Moreover, these new approaches have to be faced in context of the battery passport.